Jeep Grand Cherokee (WK): Changes for the 2005-2010 Jeep Grand Cherokee WK

-2008 Refresh
+2008 refresh

 For 2008, the Grand Cherokee received a mid-cycle refresh.
 A revised front fascia included a new front grille, revised headlamps, as well as a new front bumper.
-In the rear, the 2008 Grand Cherokee received new tail lamps, and all models (except the SRT-8) received new wheel and tire combinations.
+In the rear, the 2008 Grand Cherokee received new tail lamps, and all models (except the SRT8) received new wheel and tire combinations.
 The interior was also completely restyled, with newly designed front bucket seats and new seating materials.
 The steering wheel was redesigned, and the instrument cluster received a facelift, with green backlighting changed to white.
 New aluminum and woodgrain interior trim was also available, depending upon trim level selection.
 The traditional integrated keyless entry remote and key were replaced by the new "FOBIK" keyless entry remote that included a redesigned ignition slot.
 Radios were also redesigned, with a 6.5-inch touchscreen display on select models, SiriusXM Travel Link available with the top-tier 730N GPS navigation radio, as well as voice activation, and an integrated UConnect Bluetooth hands-free phone system.
 SiriusXM Satellite Radio was also now standard equipment on all models.
 In the rear, a newly available 115-Volt household-style power outlet was included on select models, as well as heated outboard rear seats.
-The rear DVD entertainment system was redesigned to feature a larger LCD display screen, as well as SiriusXM Backseat TV compatibility.
+The rear DVD entertainment system was redesigned to feature a larger LCD, as well as SiriusXM Backseat TV compatibility.
 All powertrains remained identical to the 2007 models, although 2008 would be the final year for the 3.0L CRD (Common Rail Diesel) V6 engine.